josecolella/Scurri-Challenge/README.md

 Here is an illustration of the solution that I have implemented in Python.
 Here are the steps to the solution:

-1. Start from a set that contains the range of numbers from 1 to 100
+- Start from a set that contains the range of numbers from 1 to 100
-2. Create four different subsets [Filter]
+- Create four different subsets [Filter]
-    a.
-A set that contains only numbers that are divisible by both 5 and 3 *Set MultipleBoth*
+    - A set that contains only numbers that are divisible by both 5 and 3 **Set MultipleBoth**
-    b.
-A set that contains only numbers that are divisible by 3 and not included in the previous set *Set MultipleThree*
+    - A set that contains only numbers that are divisible by 3 and not included in the previous set **Set MultipleThree**
-    c.
-A set that contains only numbers that are divisble by 5 and not included in the previous two sets *Set MultipleFive*
+    - A set that contains only numbers that are divisble by 5 and not included in the previous two sets **Set MultipleFive**
-    d.
-A remaining set which is the set difference between the set with all numbers and the previous three sets *Set Remaining*
+    - A remaining set which is the set difference between the set with all numbers and the previous three sets **Set Remaining**
-3. Map a function for each of these sets to create tuple pair (int, str) with the conditions placed
+- Map a function for each of these sets to create tuple pair (int, str) with the conditions placed
-    a.
-For *Set MultipleBoth* the set is **{(15,'ThreeFive'),...}**
+    - For **Set MultipleBoth** the set is *{(15,'ThreeFive'),...}*
-    b.
-For *Set MultipleThree* the set is **{(3,'Three'),...}**
+    - For **Set MultipleThree** the set is *{(3,'Three'),...}*
-    c.
-For *Set MultipleFive* the set is **{(5, 'Five'),...}**
+    - For **Set MultipleFive** the set is *{(5, 'Five'),...}*
-    d.
-For *Set Remaining* the set is **{(1, ''), ...}**
+    - For **Set Remaining** the set is *{(1, ''), ...}*
-4. These sets are joined and sorted on the int parameter.
+- These sets are joined and sorted on the int parameter.
-5. The result is cleaned so that only integers and string are left in the data structure.
+- The result is cleaned so that only integers and string are left in the data structure.

 ![Solution Image](https://cl.ly/1q3c230m2n3F/download/Image%202017-01-21%20at%2012.39.51%20pm.png)